Key takeaways:

 Not to worry, there’s a better solution: package rooms.
-Delivery people love them because they don’t have to fumble with placing packages one-by-one into individual lockers.
+Delivery people love them because they don’t have to fumble with placing packages one by one into individual lockers.
 Residents love them because their packages (no matter the size) are safe but easily accessible.
 And building staff love them because they no longer have to manage packages.

 There’s more good news: With a bit of creativity, you can convert almost any space into a package room.
 And if you already have a designated package room, there are a few things you should do to optimize it for both security and scale.